The best cases you can buy for the 16-inch MacBook Pro right now

 Padded sleeve: tomtoc 360 Protective Laptop Sleeve

-Rubber reinforced corners and a fluffy, soft, padded interior protect your precious laptop when you're on the go.
+Rubber-reinforced corners and a fluffy, soft, padded interior protect your precious laptop when you're on the go.
 Choose from several colors and patterns.

 Which one should you choose?

-First, you'll need to decide if you want a snap-on case that stays on your MacBook Pro while you use it, or a sleeve you slip it into when not in use (or both!)
-If you just need a basic plastic case, the i-Blason Halo Case for MacBook Pro 16-inch is what you want.
+First, you'll need to decide if you want a snap-on case that stays on your MacBook Pro while you use it or a sleeve you slip it into when not in use (or both!)
+If you just need a basic plastic case, the MOSISO MacBook Pro 16-inch Case is what you want.
 Yes, it's pretty plain, but you can see the Apple logo through the case.
 Plus, you can always jazz it up with decals that express your personality.

-If you want a sleeve custom-made for the 16-inch MacBook Pro, the Waterfield MacBook Sleevecase is a great pick.
+If you want a sleeve custom-made for the 16-inch MacBook Pro, the WaterField MacBook Sleevecase is a great pick.
 Made with luxurious materials in San Francisco, this sleeve is perfect for the busy executive on the go.
 You can add optional accessories such as a shoulder strap.
-It's cushioned with neoprene, and it's TSA-friendly.
+It's cushioned with neoprene, and it's also TSA-friendly.
+With all these options for the best 16-inch Macbook Pro cases, you can't go wrong with any of them!

 We may earn a commission for purchases using our links.
 Learn more.